 The Academic Catalog is a comprehensive guide that serves as a record of programs offered, courses, services, amenities, along with academic policies and procedures, here at AUAF.
 The online Catalog is the official Catalog whereby changes are incorporated at intervals throughout the year.

 Degrees at AUAF:

 A degree is not conferred for a mere collection of credits.
 A well-balanced, unified, and complete program of study is required.
-The overall program of the student frequently may exceed the minimum requirements as specified for each degree and students should plan carefully so that the can complete their degree within the required timeframe.
-The majority of students graduate with more than the 120 minimum required credits for the four year degrees.
-ITCS and LLB both require more than 120 credits to graduate.
+The overall program of the student frequently may exceed the minimum requirements as specified for each degree and students should plan carefully so that they can complete their degree within the required timeframe.
+The majority of students graduate with more than the 120 minimum required credits for the four-year degrees.
+The LLB requires more than 120 credits to graduate.
 Students who choose a minor may also require more than the minimum number of degree credits in order to graduate.

 Master degrees at AUAF are a minimum of two years of academic studies (usually longer) and require a thesis.

 Minors at AUAF broaden students’ perspectives in interdisciplinary coursework and bridge together the major with an emphasis on a secondary focus.